 Have a quick look at the below posts as well:

 Given a chance, what’s the one thing you would add to iCloud Music Library?
-Shoot your feedback and stay connected with us via Facebook and Twitter.
-Don’t forget to download our app so that you never miss our latest tutorials.
+Shoot your feedback with us in the comment section.